colinswrath/Thaumaturgy/README.md

-This is a basic plugin template for use with CommonLibSSE
+This is a simple utility plugin for use with Thaumaturgy - An Enchanting Overhaul: https://www.nexusmods.com/skyrimspecialedition/mods/57138

+## What does it do?

+**Current functionality includes:**
+`Apply set mult to disenchanting XP` - Can be adjusted in the ini

 ## Requirements
 * [CMake](https://cmake.org/)